afinetooth/afinetooth.github.io/_posts/2020-09-25-add-test-coverage-to-your-ci-pipeline-production.markdown

 ---
 layout: post
-title:  "Add Test Coverage to your CI/CD Pipeline - PRODUCTION EDIT"
+title:  "Add Test Coverage to your CI/CD Pipeline"
-date:   2020-06-30 09:55:52 -0700
+date:   2020-09-25 09:55:52 -0700
 categories: CI CD Test Coverage
 ---

 <a name="title"></a>
 One of the key indicators of a healthy codebase is good test coverage.
-Once you've bought into the value of CI/CD, it makes sense to use a test coverage service to track changes to your project's test coverage over time <as XXX changes>.
+Once you've bought into the value of CI/CD, it makes sense to use a test coverage service to track changes to your project's test coverage over time.
 Not only can it ensure tests increase at the same rate as code, it can also help you control your development workflow with pass/fail checks and PR comments showing where coverage lacks and how to improve it.

 In this tutorial we're going to put a simple codebase with test coverage into a CI pipeline on CircleCI, then configure CircleCI to send our project's test coverage results to Coveralls, a popular test coverage service used by some of the world's largest open source projects.